-The course is taught in English and there will be a combination of digital theoretical lectures, lectures by business leaders on what can be/has been done, group projects, group discussions, and plenary discussions.
+The course is taught in English and there will be a combination of theoretical lectures and guest lectures on what can be/has been done, group projects, group discussions, and plenary discussions.

-It is mandatory to attend the lectures and the group-work sessions.
-Group project participation and presentations are mandatory in order to be qualified for participation in the final exam.
+It is mandatory to attend 90 percent of the lectures.
+Group project participation and presentations are mandatory in order to be qualified for receiving a grade in the course.

-Final written home exam, 3 hours, counts 100 % of the total grade.
+Final written, campus based exam.
+3 hours, counts 100 % of the total grade.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).

 8 days with lectures/seminars (up to 6 hours each day).

 An external examiner will assess the questions for the exam, and principles for evaluation.

 Allowed examination aids: A1 No calculator, no other aids